 Code language: R (r)

 Again, this particular example doesn’t make sense on the example dataset.
-There’s a final helper function that is worth mentioning: matches()
+There is a final helper function that is worth mentioning: matches()

 .
 This function can check whether column names contain a pattern (regular expression), such as digits.
-Now that you have selected the columns you need, you can continue manipulating your data and preparing it for data analysis.
+Now that you have selected the columns you need, you can continue manipulating and preparing your data for data analysis.
 For example, you can now go ahead and create dummy variables in R or add a new column.